 Study abroad and away programs are academic travel programs wherein students earn academic credit.
 Programs range in length, destination, cost and academic content.
 Miami offers our center in Luxembourg (MUDEC), 100+ faculty-led programs, and facilitates student participation in transfer credit programs. so we can find a program that fits most student needs, with advanced planning.

 There are many opportunities for Miami faculty and staff to become involved in study abroad programming:

 - Encourage students who express an interest in studying abroad

 - Develop and lead a faculty-led study abroad or away program.
-Contact Erin Brandyberry if interested.
-More information is available on our Faculty Resource page.
+Contact Erin Brandyberry or Lynn Butler if interested.
+More information is available at our Faculty Director Resources page.

 - Teach at the Miami University Dolibois European Center.

 Why is it important for faculty, academic advisors, and the study abroad office to work together?

 Study abroad has far-reaching benefits, including personal, academic and professional development.
 Miami University values these benefits and the impact they have towards developing our graduates into Global Citizens.
 But, in order for study abroad to be a reality for many students, they often need the support and assistance of faculty and academic advisors to help them build time and course opportunities into degree plans.